lzzhaha/Software_Engineering_Shipment_System/README.md

 Originally we use the bitbucket as the version controll tool.
 In this course, we learnt a lot of software enginnering principle and guidline, which exposed me to the workflow of software engineer.
 After finishing this course's project, I move the repository to this github repository.
-So the commiter named LIN,Zizheng  in the commit history is me.
-And the whole project is done.